 S/Sgt.
 John Edwin Ball was born to Frederick E. Ball and Cora C. Rinehart-Ball on September 17, 1914, in Stewart Township, Guthrie County, Iowa.
 He was one of the couple’s ten children.
-Before he and his brother, Frederick, moved to Chicago, he worked as a machinist in a light factory.
+He and his brother, Frederick, moved to Chicago where John worked as a machinist in a light factory.
 In the Chicago area, his brother and he lived at 1035 South Harvard Avenue in Oak Park.
-It is known that he worked at the American Can Company in Maywood, Illinois.
+It is known that he next worked at the American Can Company in Maywood, Illinois.

 One group of 17 soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
 During the trip, one of the main topics was were they going to live in tents or barracks at the fort.
 They reached the fort late in the day on Thursday and found they were housed in barracks for the night.
 The next night they found themselves in tents with stoves for heat.